 Black Orchid, Black Devil, Black Ice

-So there you are, Black Betta Lovers!
-Pick your favorite black, roll up your sleeves, and get to work.
-The true solid black Halfmoon betta is still elusive enough to be intensely sought-after, and the different lines are sufficiently challenging to keep a breeder busy for many years.
-Let’s see who can produce the very best black!
+Choose your favorite black variety, roll up your sleeves, and set to work.
+The true solid black half-moon betta fish is still very hard to come by and is therefore intensely sought after.
+Also, the many different lines available for crossbreeding are challenging enough to keep a breeder occupied for many years.

 Good luck in your endeavors to produce the very best black betta.
 We look forward to hearing about your results in the comments box below!